ghewgill/puzzles/docs/clusters.md

 1. Tiles which are adjacent to 1 other tile of the same color are denoted with a dot.
 All of these tiles are given.
 2. All other tiles must be adjacent to 2 or more tiles of the same color.

-This puzzle type was invented by Inaba Naoki under the name クラスター, or literally Kurasuta, which Google Translate names 'Cluster'.
+This puzzle type was invented by Inaba Naoki under the name *クラスター*, or literally *Kurasuta*, which Google Translate names 'Cluster'.
 The original puzzles are available here: http://www.inabapuzzle.com/honkaku/kura.html

 ## Controls